-Skip to 0 minutes and 7 secondsJULIA HUTTNER: Hello.
-My name is Julia Huttner.
-And in this video, I'm going to talk about CLIL, which is the abbreviation for Content and Language Integrated Learning.
-And very briefly, that's an approach to language teaching where content which is non-language related content, so it might be history or geography, is taught through a foreign language for the students.
+Skip to 0 minutes and 8 secondsJULIA HUTTNER: Hello.
+My name is Julia Huttner And in this video, I'm going to talk about CLIL, which is the abbreviation for Content and Language Integrated Learning.
+And very briefly, that's an approach to language teaching where content which is non-language related content-- so it might be history or geography-- is taught through a foreign language for the students.
 So why would people like to use CLIL?
-Well, one of the reasons is that it's a way of expanding meaning-based instruction, so we make use of the content of non-language classes.
-So you've got geography or business studies and you can use their concepts and topics and meanings.
+Well, one of the reasons is that it's a way of expanding meaning-based instruction.
+So we make use of the content of non-language classes.
+So you've got geography or business studies.
+And you can use their concepts and topics and meanings.
 And in that way, you really extend the objects of real communication.

 Content and language integrated learning (CLIL)

 Another popular approach in current language teaching practice is CLIL: Content and language integrated learning.

 In this video, Julia Hüttner describes what CLIL is and outlines some of the reasons why the approach is increasingly popular.
 But what are the challenges and benefits of adopting this approach?

 What experience do you have of teaching or learning through CLIL?
 Tell us about your experiences.